mnerv/log_horizon_scrub/project/README.md

 ## Development

-Create `.env` file and use the template below to fill in the required secrets
+Create `.env` file in the project root directory and use the template below to fill in the required secrets

 ```.env
 PG_HOST=host               # Defaults to localhost